Use this article to learn about the various components of Time in Animate.

 Layers help you organize the artwork in your Adobe Animate document.
 You can draw and edit objects on one layer without affecting objects on another layer.
 In areas of the Stage with nothing on a layer, you can see through it to the layers below.To draw, paint, or otherwise modify a layer or folder, select the layer in the Timeline to make it active.
 A pencil icon next to a layer or folder name in the Timeline indicates that the layer or folder is active.

 Only one layer can be active at a time—although more than one layer can be selected at a time.When you create a Animate document, it contains only one layer.
 To organize the artwork, animation, and other elements in your document, add more layers.
 You can also hide, lock, or rearrange layers.

 he number of layers you can create is limited only by your computer's memory, and layers do not increase the file size of your published SWF file.
 Only the objects you place into layers add to the project's file size.To help create sophisticated effects, use special guide layers to make drawing and editing easier, and to make mask layers.

 To know more about layers, go to Creating timeline layers.

 Mask layers contain objects used as masks to hide selected portions of layers below them.
 Only the portion of the mask layer not covered by the mask is visible.

-To align objects when drawing in Adobe Animate CC, create guide layers and align objects on other layers to the objects you create on the guide layers.
+To align objects when drawing in Adobe Animate, create guide layers and align objects on other layers to the objects you create on the guide layers.
 Any layer can be a guide layer.
 Guide layers display a guide icon to the left of the layer's name.
 Guide layers are not exported and do not appear in a published SWF file.